Copser/myDjangoProto/README.md

 3. coverage==4.1
 4. psycopg2==2.6.1

-myDjangoProto uses Postgresql as default database, basic API provided, and `contact` application is provided.
-This application need's to be tested.
+myDjangoProto uses Postgresql as default database, basic API provided.
+Contact app is provided, it need's to be tested.